QwakDev/QwakDev/README.md

-- 👋 Hi, I’m Qwak
+- 👋 Hi, I’m Qwak 👨‍🎓Graduate BEng in Robotics
+- 🤞  Aspiring Software/Embedded Engineer --> StartUp founder
 - 👀 I’m interested in robotics and IoT
+- 👩‍💻 Working on EasyLabel project
-- 🌱 I’m currently learning usage of AI and Computer Vision
+- 🌱 I’m currently continue learning usage of AI, Computer Vision and Algoritms
-- 💞️ I’m looking to collaborate on any project realating in robotics, data or IoT
+- 💞️ I’m looking to collaborate on any project realated to robotics, data or IoT
-- 📫 How to reach me ArkadiuszQwakAmilkiewicz@outlook.com
+- 📫 How to reach me ArkadiuszQwakAmilkiewicz@outlook.com  or QwakDev@gmail.com
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: my head is closer to the cloads than my code
+- ⚡ Fun fact: my head is closer to the clouds than my code
+- 🐱‍💻 How I started: Unity3D and C#
+- 💔 Heart broken by C
+- 🧠 Can help with: ...